Simulations of spin-driven AGN jets in gas-rich galaxy mergers: Results

 We begin our analysis by giving a qualitative overview of how the galaxy merger progresses when jets are present.
 We do so with the aid of Fig.~\ref{fig: Various quantites} which shows projections of various gas properties for the simulation with jets.
 Each of the three rows shows the state of the system at a key moment in the merger process (as indicated by the row headings) and the corresponding time is indicated in the top left-hand corner of each of the main panels.
 Each projection is centred on the midpoint of the separation vector of the black holes and has axis that is perpendicular to the plane of the galaxies\footnote{For simplicity, throughout the rest of this work, we will refer to this configuration as `edge-on', and we will refer to projections that are centred on the centre of the simulation domain and have axis that is parallel to the $z$-axis of the simulation as `face-on'.}.

 In the first row of Fig.~\ref{fig: Various quantites}, the two galaxies are approaching first passage.
-The hot, diffuse cocoons, inflated by the jets, are clearly visible in the temperature map and there is a region of enhanced temperature where the cocoons overlap and shock.
+Hot, diffuse cocoons are clearly visible in the temperature map, inflated by the young jets which have velocities of order $10^{4} \; {\rm km \, s^{-1}}$ at launch.
+Additionally, there is a region of enhanced temperature where the cocoons overlap and shock.
 Due to slight differences in the masses of the black holes and their accretion flows, the initial powers of the jets are not the same (see Section~\ref{Subsec: Jet properties}) and one of the jets is slightly more powerful at first.
 This results in a slightly larger cocoon driven by this jet and hotter hotspots.

 In addition to the hot gas in the cocoons, there is also gas with temperatures of $10^4-10^5$~K associated with the galactic wind outflows.
 Inspection of the SFR projection shows that star forming gas is present throughout much of the galactic discs and, additionally, in some of the dense outflowing material associated with the galactic winds.
 From the metallicity and jet tracer maps, it is also clear that the jet material is highly metal enriched, which highlights the fact that jets can act to expel material that has been enriched by stellar evolution from the galactic discs and draw it up in the outflows.